alttch/bma-info/eva4/svc/eva-db-timescale.rst

      - no
    * - **xopts**
      - Map<String, String>
-     - Extra: offset=N for query offset
+     - Extra: offset=N for query offset, rp=TABLE for custom rp_TABLE
      - no